 Here’s a question that’s come up recently that we posed to our employment law superhero, Steve Roppollo, Managing Partner with Fisher Phillips.
-Steve’s going to join us on an upcoming webinar on this crucial topic – I’d highly reccomend registering now.
+Steve joined us on an on-demand webinar on this crucial topic – I’d highly reccomend watching now.

 Question: What’s the difference between a layoff and a termination?
 Do you need to communicate them differently?